raditholemaripa/raditholemaripa/README.md

 - 👋 Hi, I’m @raditholemaripa
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science, Engineering and Mathematics.
-- 🌱 I’m currently learning C/C++, C# and Python
+- 🌱 I’m a C/C++, C# and Python programmer
 - 💞️ I’m looking to collaborate on creating data science apps, games, and softwares for making computers run better.

 <!---